imprithwishghosh/github-certification-guide/study-guides/gh-foundations.md

 <dl>
   <dt>Explain the difference between GitHub Desktop and github.com</dt>
-  <dd>The difference is the type of the solution: GitHub Desktop is an application that works with data from GitHub.com platform hosted on cloud.</dd>
+  <dd>The difference is the solution type: GitHub Desktop is an application that works with data from GitHub.com, a platform hosted on cloud.</dd>

   <dt>Describe the available features with GitHub Desktop</dt>
   <dd>
-    -Add and clone repositories;<br>
+    - Add and clone repositories;<br>
-    -Add changes to your commit interactively;<br>
+    - Add changes to your commit interactively;<br>
-    -Quickly add co-authors to your commit;<br>
+    - Quickly add co-authors to your commit;<br>
-    -Check out branches with pull requests and view CI statuses; Compare changed images.
+    - Check out branches with pull requests and view CI statuses; Compare changed images.<br>
+    - Compare changed images.<br>
   </dd>
 </dl>